-Grounds for a school appeal
+Grounds for a secondary school appeal

 Check the school website for admissions procedure: to win a case under point 1 you would need to show, for example, that the school gives priority to siblings, but your child was not awarded a place despite having an elder sibling at the school.
 So you are more likely to be appealing on the grounds of potential harm to your child.
 You need to consider: